-Whether you’re looking to get your hearing tested and have questions, or you already have hearing aids and are looking for resources, we at Polo Park Hearing Center in Winnipeg have laid out the most common questions, answers and resources below.
+Whether you’re looking to get your hearing tested and have questions, or you already have hearing aids and are looking for resources, the staff at the Polo Park Hearing Center in Winnipeg have laid out the most common questions and answers below.

 Frequently Asked Questions

 Leslie Holden started our family run company in 1998.

 We try our best to make sure that the professional that did your test and helped you choose a hearing aid, will be there to help with ongoing service.
 All of our hearing professionals are fully licensed, be it a hearing instrument practitioner or audiologist.